 The Counselor Education curriculum in Educational Psychology at The University of Texas at Austin meets the educational requirements for licensure as an LPC (Licensed Professional Counselor) and for certification as a School Counselor in the State of Texas.

-As counselor educators, we place a high priority on the development of multicultural competence in our faculty and students.
+As counselor educators, we place a high priority on the development of cultural competence in our faculty and students.
 We stress the importance of developing personal awareness of one’s own culture and one’s biases which may stem from experiences in a society that has perpetuated inequities based on group membership.

 We, therefore, provide training, experiences and practice that help all members of our learning community develop knowledge and skills to provide counseling that meets the needs of all of our clients.
 We support the American Counseling Association Ethics Code that states, “Counselors do not condone or engage in discrimination based on age, color, culture, disability, ethnic group, gender, race, religion, sexual orientation, marital status, or socioeconomic status” (ACA Ethics Code, A.2).

-We recognize that becoming multiculturally competent is a life-long process and encourage our faculty and students to maintain a focus on cultural competence throughout their careers.
+We recognize that becoming culturally competent is a life-long process and encourage our faculty and students to maintain a focus on cultural competence throughout their careers.
 We promote a commitment to addressing inequities within our educational settings and the educational systems in which our graduates will be working.

 Counselor Education typically receives between 60 to 80 applications each year and invites about 25 students to interview, with the final class is comprised of 18 to 21 students divided evenly between the school counseling and higher education concentrations.
 Students will typically be notified that they are being invited to interview in the middle of March, with interviews held during late March or early April.